seniork7/portfolio-website/README.md

 - **Professional**: Clean layouts, consistent typography, and a cohesive color scheme.
 - **Engaging**: Subtle animations and interactive elements to keep users interested.
 - **Accessible**: Fully responsive and optimized for all devices.

 ---

-## Future Improvements
-- **Blog Section**: Add a blog to share insights, tutorials, and experiences.
-- **Dark/Light Mode**: Implement a toggle for users to switch between themes.
-- **Performance Optimization**: Further optimize images and animations for faster load times.

----